 - Spanish 21

 All of the casino poker games offer a progressive jackpot.
-Blackjack and craps offer side bets in addition to your regular bet, and some of them, if you’re really lucky, can result in really big payouts too.
+PA blackjack games and craps offer side bets in addition to your regular bet, and some of them, if you’re really lucky, can result in really big payouts too.

 Table game players can choose from a wide range of betting limits, but if you are a small player, keep in mind that on weekends and holidays, the table minimums, particularly on blackjack, might be higher than what is in your comfort zone.
 During high traffic periods, high-end players should have no problem at all finding a suitable table.
 The same room that contains high limit slots also offers high limit table games.